 Ozawa: “tabasco sauce”

 Is the missing “tabasco sauce” clarity and practicality?
-When I talk about the hot mess of modernist mission creep, I’m talking about a lack of clarity and practicality.
+I talk about the hot mess of modernist mission creep.
+When I do, I’m talking about a lack of clarity and practicality, but also abuses of certain easy compositional expediancies.
 The Rockwell Coup is certainly an over-correction.
 That’s the way corrections work.
 Put a pin in the plethora of exciting new modalities that emerged in the 20th C. I call it the “Burgess Shale” of compositonal techniques.
 Put a pin in that because we’ll pick up where we left off.
 We’ll return with greater clarity, practicality and humility.

 The Burgess Shale provides crucial evidence for the “Cambrian Explosion,” a period of rapid animal diversification, revealing many unique, soft-bodied organisms with body plans unlike modern animals, suggesting an early proliferation of diverse phyla that were largely evolutionary experiments, many later extinct, challenging simplistic evolutionary narratives and highlighting the contingency of life’s path.
 While initially seen as entirely new phyla, modern cladistics suggests many were stem groups or relatives of existing phyla, though the sheer morphological disparity remains a key feature, showing an early, less-constrained evolutionary experimentation before competition narrowed options.